CHH/CHH.github.io/php-socket-programming-handbook/index.md

 ---
 <header class="page-title">
     <h1>
-        To this day my <a href="{% post_url 2012-07-24-php-socket-programming %}">post</a> about socket programming in PHP was viewed 45.685 times.
+        To this day my post about socket programming in PHP was viewed 45.685 times.
     </h1>
 </header>